HugoCasa/hach-project/index.md

 {% include plots/europe_us_complexity.html %}
 {% include plots/europe_us_sentiment.html %}

-Clearly, we, Europeans (yey 🥳) find ourselves better ranked in terms of complexity of language as well as in terms of mean sentiment when talking about climate change.
+Clearly, we, Europeans (yey 🥳) find ourselves better ranked in terms of complexity of language as well as in terms of mean sentiment when it comes to talking about climate change.
 This could have many explanations, such as a difference in the average level of education, but we have found something interesting that could also have its impact : average quote length.
 Indeed, US quotes tend to be shorter and some positive correlation can be oserved between the complexity of quotes and their length.

 {% include plots/europe_us_quote_length.html %}